tomasmihalyi/kiro-quest/README.md

 ![Kiro Quest Demo](kiro-quest-demo.gif)
 *Experience the enhanced gamified onboarding journey*

-## 🎮 What is Kiro Quest Enhanced?
+## 🎮 What is Kiro Quest?

-Kiro Quest Enhanced v2.0 is an interactive onboarding experience that transforms learning Kiro into an engaging adventure.
+Kiro Quest is an interactive onboarding experience that transforms learning Kiro into an engaging adventure.
 Instead of reading boring documentation, you'll complete hands-on quests that teach you everything from basic chat features to advanced automation.

-### 🆕 What's New in v2.0
+### 🆕 What's New
 - **Smart Progress Tracking** - Detailed analytics and completion metrics
 - **Streak System** - Daily engagement tracking with fire emoji chains
 - **Enhanced Achievement System** - Comprehensive badges and milestones